BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

 Alerts can have the following Incident creation results:

-1. Incident creation
+1. Incident created
-2. Suppressed (by creation suppression rule)
+2. Suppressed (by suppression rule)
-3. Suppressed (by maintenance schedule)
+3. Suppressed (by maintenance)
-4. Suppressed (by unclosed incidents)
+4. Suppressed (not closed)